Okay, so it’s been a lot more than a hot minute, and I totally left you all hanging with no real updates since my pre-op post!

 One thing I can tell you, my confidence is visible and I no longer struggle with clothing.
 I feel so great and womanly in everything I wear now!

-Stay tuned as I will be sharing my next update soon with before/after photos (don’t worry no nudes LOL).
+Stay tuned as I will be sharing my next update at my one year post-op with before/after photos (don’t worry, no nudes LOL).

 Latest posts by Aimee Geroux (see all)